10 Foods To Pair Green Tea With

 When done right, tea can give a wonderful snack time when paired with the right food.
-Tea can be paired with almost any type of food, and it will compliment it remarkably.
+Tea can be paired with almost any type of food, and it will complement it remarkably.
 That just shows how tea is an incredibly flexible beverage.

 Green tea is a popular tea worldwide, so it’s no surprise people try to experiment with what pairs well with it.
 Here are some of the foods you can pair green tea with for a wonderful tea experience full of rich flavors and culture.

 Japanese food and green tea are healthy combinations and pack a lot of flavors.
 Japan’s cuisine contains mainly seafood and noodles, which pairs greatly with green tea.
 If you want to experience a Japanese style of drinking tea, you should try sencha tea paired with Japanese cuisine.

 Sencha has a balance of acidity and sweetness that pairs well with the flavor of Japanese cuisine.
 The Japanese foods also enhance the flavor of Sencha green tea, which makes this pairing a heavenly match.

 Chocolate desserts are actually great when paired with green tea.
 Chocolate contains cocoa which gives it a bitter taste.
 Dark chocolate contains more cocoa than other chocolates giving it an intensely bitter taste.
 You’ll want to pair it with fruity green tea to harmonize the flavors from the bitterness of cocoa and the sweetness of the green tea.